1302.01 General Review of Disclosure [R-07.2015]

-No examiner’s amendment, whether formal or informal, may make substantive changes to the written portions of the specification, including the abstract, without first obtaining applicant’s approval.
+No examiner’s amendment may make substantive changes to the written portions of the specification, including the abstract, without first obtaining applicant’s approval.

 Where an application is ready for issue except for a slight defect in the drawing not involving a change in structure, the examiner will prepare a letter indicating the change to be made and, if necessary, including a marked-up copy of the drawing showing the addition or alteration to be made.
 See MPEP § 608.02(w).

 No other changes may be made by any person in any record of the U.S. Patent and Trademark office without the written approval of the Director of the United States Patent and Trademark Office.

 In reviewing the application, all errors should be carefully noted.
 It is not necessary that the language be the best; it is, however, essential that it be clear in meaning, and free from errors in syntax.
 Any necessary examiner’s amendment is usually made at the time an application is being prepared for issue by the examiner and a copy of any examiner’s amendment is sent to the applicant as an attachment to the Notice of Allowability, PTOL-37.